 They had taken legal advice and had a signed agreement between them all, which showed clear intent for their surrogacy arrangement.

 They were referred to our counsellor and once we were happy that they had discussed the implications of the surrogacy arrangement, we started the process for Laura’s treatment cycle the following month.

 Laura had a single thawed blastocyst transferred 5 months after Stephanie and Robert had originally attended the clinic.
-9 months later they welcomed the beautiful baby Lilly to the world.
+Nine months later they welcomed the beautiful baby Lilly into the world.

 The key benefits of this treatment journey at Herts & Essex Fertility Centre

 Award winning surrogacy fertility clinic